SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

     >>> traj.f_add_parameter(PickleParameter, 'subgroup1.subgroup2.myparam', data=42, comment='I am an example')

-Note that you always have to specify a default data value of a parameter, even if you want to explore it later.
+Note that you always should specify a default data value of a parameter, even if you want to explore it later.

 Derived parameters, config and results work analogously.